Duke Chapel standing over campus building

 Web Accessibility – Who can see it?

 Everyone.
-Everyone should be able to access a public site at Duke.
+Everyone should be able to access and experience a public site at Duke.
 Duke’s Web Accessibility Initiative exists to ensure people with a wide range of abilities have equal access to Duke’s web content.
 It is the central resource for information, guidelines, and Duke’s official web accessibility guidelines.

 Web Security – Is it safe?